-We connect youth worldwide through video calls and other forms of media.
+We connect youth through video calls and other forms of media.

 As humans, we learn best when we are passionate about certain subjects.
 It is easiest to become involved in world issues when we care about them personally.
 That is why through Break The Divide, students are given the opportunity to learn about others from a first-hand perspective and take action on issues facing communities.

-Our main goals are to connect youth worldwide to get youth personally connected to issues and to support youth-led initiatives in BTD Chapters.
+Our main goals are to connect youth to foster empathy and to support youth-led initiatives in BTD Chapters.

 HOW IT WORKS

 - In July 2016, co-founder Abhayjeet Singh Sachal traveled to the Arctic through the Students on Ice Foundation.
 Upon returning from the expedition, he looked into the issue more.
 Inuit suicide rates are 11 times the national average.
 In general, Aboriginal communities suffer while the rest of Canada thrives.
 The personal connections he made during the expedition were all so strong that he realized he needed to do something about these issues affecting his new friends.